mushcatshiro/CS-basics/Software Engineering/aws/ahm.md

 Despite no denying of action happening, remediations can be automated for non complaint resource using SSM automation documents (AWS managed or custom, basically lambda fn).
-Remediations can have retried if the resource is still non compliant after auto-remediations.
+Remediations can be retried if the resource is still non compliant after auto-remediations.
 Compliance of resource, configuration of resource and CloudTrail api call of resource over time can be viewed in the UI (timeline format).